-Here are common issue growers have when coming from HID to LED’s, and how to deal with them.
+Here are a some common issue growers have when coming from HID to LED’s, and how to deal with them.

 The number one issue growers have when switching to LED is their grow room temperatures.
 Leaf temperature is the actual parameter that ambient/air temp is influencing, and different lighting can effect the leaves differently.
 With HPS and other HID bulbs, they contain 2 forms of heat.
-Convection heat from the excited gases in the arc tube, and also IR energy that is radiated in the beam of light it’s self.
+Convection heat from the excited gases temperatures in the arc tube, and also IR energy that is radiated in the beam of light itself.
 IR heats surfaces on contact, and has the most impact on leaf temperatures.
-HID growers are forced to lower their ambient temperature to fight the IR heat in order to maintain ideal leaf temperatures.
+HID growers are forced to lower their ambient temperature to fight the IR heat in order to maintain ideal leaf temperatures(both surface and internal).

 LED’s do not emit IR and as a result, do not heat up the leaf surface, in addition to their general heat load reduction they offer.
-To maintain ideal leaf temperature keep metabolic rates high, growers need to run ~5-8˚F higher ambient temperatures than in their HID environments, targeting 78-85˚F. With the higher ambient temperature, internal leaf temperature are maintained in the ideal range and grow is vigorous and nutrient uptake can take place.
+To maintain ideal leaf temperature keep metabolic rates high, growers need to run an average of ~5-8˚F higher ambient temperatures than in their HID environments, targeting 80-85˚F. With the higher ambient temperature, the internal leaf temperatures are maintained in the ideal range for vigorous growth and nutrient uptake can take place.

-Sometimes magnesium deficiency are reported when making the switch.
+Sometimes magnesium deficiencies are reported when making the switch to LED’s.
 This is because magnesium is a central element in the production of chlorophyll.
 When we make the move to LED’s, a more chlorophyll targeted spectrum is part of the benefits.
-But, in order to reap those benefits, we need to match the increased chlorophyll focused reactions taking place.
+As well as overall higher photosynthetic activity.
+But in order to reap those benefits, we need to match the elemental requirements of the increased chlorophyll focused reactions taking place.

 Common hydroponic fertilizers recipes, usually contain between 40-60ppm Mg.
 We have found that a range or 75-90ppm of Mg to ideal under LED lighting.
 The best way to increase only Mg and not introduce more nitrogen, is to add 1gram of epsom salt(Magnesium Sulfate) per gallon of nutrient solution.
 1gram/gallon of epsom salt adds ~25ppm of Mg and 30ppm of S, and is usually a sufficient supplement to most fertilizer programs.